MultimodalImagingCenter/MIC-Learner/src/main/resources/content/en/task/instanceSegmentation/model/unet.md

     provides the final semantic segmentation, where each pixel in the output corresponds to a predicted class label.

 ![unet](/contentImages/unet_network.png){width=400}
-*Ronneberger & al. "U-Net: Convolutional Networks for Biomedical Image Segmentation" (2015)*
+*U-net architecture.
+From Ronneberger & al., "U-Net: Convolutional Networks for Biomedical Image Segmentation", 2015*